5 Key Nutrients for a Healthy Pregnancy

 1. Folate

-Since it can be tough to consume enough folate in your diet, a targeted vitamin supplement or prenatal vitamin is a good insurance policy.
-There is little risk in consuming too much folate and taking a supplement on top of what you consume in your diet helps to ensure you and your baby have what you need.
+If consuming sufficient dietary folate is a challenge, a targeted vitamin supplement or prenatal multivitamin is an excellent option.
+During pre-conception and pregnancy, taking a supplement on top of what you consume in your diet can help ensure you and your baby have what you need.

-While it may be fine for some, synthetic folic acid is not well absorbed by about 40% of the population – those with a genetic mutation that inhibits a process called methylation, needed to convert folic acid to folate.
-Since most women with this common mutation don’t know they have it, and since folate is so critical to fetal development, it’s smart to play it safe and choose a supplement with folate (shown on the label as L-5-methyltetrahydrofolate, L-5-MTHF, or L-methylfolate), not folic acid.
+While it may provide sufficient folate for some individuals, synthetic folic acid may not be well absorbed by up to 40% of the population – those with a genetic mutation that restricts the process of methylation, which converts folic acid to folate.
+Since most women with this gene variant don’t know they have it, and since folate is so critical to fetal development, most experts recommend adding a folate supplement from L-5-methyltetrahydrofolate, L-5-MTHF, or L-methylfolate), not folic acid, which has already been methylated.

 2. Choline